chenhsong/chenhsong.github.io/iChen/doc/archive_database_guide.md

 Step 4 -- Restart
 ----------------------

-Restart the iChen® Server 4.1 and data should now be stored in the provisioned database server.
+Restart the iChen® Server 4 instance.
+Data should now be stored in the provisioned database server.

-The *Analytics* module, by default, runs off stored data from the database if one is provisioned.
+The *Analytics* module, by default, automatically runs off stored data from the external archival database if one is provisioned.
 If not, it runs off stored data inside the **Chen Hsong Cloud**.